Following Marijuana Legalization, Criminal Charges Plummet

 According to the Colorado Attorney General’s Office, one possible explanation is that local prosecutors, rather than trying to disentangle the complex rules that now govern marijuana use in the state, are changing the way they charge individuals who are suspected of violating marijuana laws.
 However, the analysis did not address this question.

 At The Bussey Law Firm, P.C., our experienced team strives to provide the best possible defense for every client we serve.
-If you’re facing criminal charges and need the help of a focused Denver criminal defense lawyer, call us today at (719) 475-2555 for a free and confidential case evaluation.
+If you’re facing criminal charges and need the help of a focused Colorado marijuana defense lawyer, call us today at (719) 475-2555 for a free and confidential case evaluation.